ill10gic/CoRD/README.md

-# vw-Jemez
+# vw-RipCAS-DFLOW

-Functions for running our modified CASiMiR model and D-FLOW coupled.
+Functions for running our Riparian Community Alteration and Succession model, RipCAS, and D-FLOW coupled.
+We are still in the process of changing names from casimir -> ripcas as we move from the [CASiMiR vegetation model, which was closed-source and windows-only](www.casimir-software.de/ENG/veg_eng.html)

 First we show some use instructions then installation instructions.